 The Rainbow Children’s Home is a small group foster care home, with one permanent resident, a severely handicapped young boy.
 The facility is also the temporary home to various children needing emergency housing.
 On those trips that visit this home, we will do things like host a barbecue for the children, play games or sports, or take the children and staff to a nearby bowling alley.

 On a Purpose Bound trip, every day is a new and exciting adventure, and our experiential learning environment will provide memories that will last a lifetime.
-As you can see from our trip itineraries, every day is different, but here is a picture of what a day might look like on our core experiences:
+As you can see from our trip itineraries, every day is different, but here is a picture of what a day might look like:

-6:00 am – Awaken to a beautiful sunrise over the ocean horizon and spend some quiet time with God sitting on the sand of a secluded tropical beach.
+6:00 am – Awaken to a beautiful ocean sunrise and spend some quiet time with God at water’s edge.

 9:00 am – Gather on deck with the rest of your fellow participants and trip leader for your morning study and discussion.

 11:00 am – Enjoy an hour of free time by swimming, snorkeling, reading, just hanging with your shipmates or beaching it.

 12:00 noon – Head ashore for some local lunch delicacies while overlooking a bustling harbor from a palm-canopied patio.

 1:00 pm – Spend the afternoon with the children at a local orphanage, help make needed repairs at a local church, take an invigorating hike or explore area historic ruins.